breandan/yuri/README.md

 ## generate

-To generate the file tree, run the following command from the project directory:
+To generate the file tree, run the following command from the `consumer` directory:

 ```
-./gradlew genSources [-Path=<absolute path to perform file tree scan>]
+../gradlew genSources [-Path=<absolute path to perform file tree scan>]
 ```

 Unless `-Path` is specified, Yuri will scan the project directory.
 Code generation is provided by [Kotlin Poet](https://github.com/square/kotlinpoet).